assutech/jenbi/ReadME.md

-# Jenbi: Deep Learning-based Image Search Engine
+# Jenbi: Deep Learning-based Reverse Image Search Engine

 ## Overview
 - *Jenbi* is a simple image-based image search engine using Keras + Flask.
 You can launch the search engine just by running two python scripts.